loader image

 Threats to food security

-Reducing losses and waste allows for significant savings throughout the year.
-In fact, the cost of food waste in France amounts to 16 billion euros per year.
-Adopting a more sustainable food system and reducing waste by 50% at all levels of the supply chain would enable savings of 8 billion euros per year which would promote food security in France.
+Adopting a more sustainable food system and reducing waste by 50% at all levels of the supply chain would generate savings of €8 billion per year, which would contribute to food security in France.

 FOR A BETTER FUTURE

-You would like to take action against food waste
+Would you like to take action against food waste

 Kikleo helps you reduce food waste and increase the performance of your restaurant by offering you a analysis of your losses using innovative technological tools.